MentoskaPraha/Big-Chungus-Bot/README.md

 ## Develoment

-Contribute to this bot simply fork the repo.
+To contribute to this bot simply fork the repo.
 For testing purposes a `.env` file at the root of the project is required, it should look like so:

 ```ini
 DEV_ENV=true